vbenjs/vue-vben-admin/docs/src/en/guide/other/project-update.md

 # PROJECT UPDATE

-## Why Can't It Be Updated Like an npm Plugin
+## Why Can't It Be Updated Like a npm Plugin

 Because the project is a complete project template, not a plugin or a package, it cannot be updated like a plugin.
 After you use the code, you will develop it further based on business needs, and you need to manually merge and upgrade.